 When I started writing for TMC I saw my niche as helping people fit Self-Reg and some of the science behind it into the real world of what we already know (and think we know) from various experiences and sources.
 And I wanted to explore these ideas in everyday language accessible to lots of people, including those who knew nothing about Self-Reg or brain science.

 In that spirit, as I approach the sundown of my career, I want to share the most important things I think I’ve learned from Self-Reg—without the use of Self-Reg terms or science words.
-Here goes.
+Here are the top 24:

 Four Big Ideas

 1. Stress is amuch broader and multi-faceted phenomenon than most people think.
 It’s not just things that noticeably bug us.
 (There’s science to it!)